Farid Khavari: Personal

 Khavari was born in Yazd, Iran.
 He was among the first group of people to serve in the Iranian Education Corps and spent two years teaching in a northern Iranian village.

-Khavari graduated from the University of Hamburg with a Masters in Economics (1973) and went on to earn a Ph.D. in Economics from the University of Bremen (1976).
+Khavari graduated from the University of Hamburg with a Masters in Economics (1973) and went on to earn a Ph.D. in economics from the University of Bremen (1976).

-He is married to Janilla A. Khavari, and together they have two children, Armin and Bianca.
+He is married to Janilla A. Khavari, and together they have two children.